Apprentice case study: Max Dunn – Sales Apprentice

-The Biggest highlight of my time at Sage so far would definitely be attending the LGBT awards in London supporting Vicky Rowland (Talent Acquisition Partner, UK) in her nomination.
-Prior to June 2022, I would have wrote this experience off as a dream, but it actually happened.
+The biggest highlight of my time at Sage so far would definitely be attending the LGBT awards in London supporting Vicky Rowland (Talent Acquisition Partner, UK) in her nomination.
+Prior to June 2022, I would have written this experience off as a dream, but it actually happened.
 Thanks to Sage, I attended an awards ceremony full of LTGBTQI+ icons such as Tom Daley, LouLou, Steps and so many more, and got to hear everyone’s’ inspiring, heartfelt speeches in person.
 Ending the night with a dance and chance to network definitely topped off this experience and cemented it into my memories forever.

 What does a typical day look like for you?